MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 11. From the list of Dynamics 365 entities, select an opportunity, and then select **Save**.

-For more information on setting up Teams, see [Install and set up the Dynamics 365 app for Teams](https://docs.microsoft.com/dynamics365/customer-engagement/basics/teams-install-app).
+For more information about setting up Teams, see [Install and set up the Dynamics 365 app for Teams](https://docs.microsoft.com/dynamics365/customer-engagement/basics/teams-install-app).

 ### Post notes from Dynamics 365 Product Visualize